by Christine Sine

 Bottle (can) – makes about 3 1/2 quarts.

 It will remain good for 24 hours on the counter, 1 week in the fridge or process in a canning pot.
 I stored my first batch in the fridge and reheated the mixture as I make 2 batches to fill my canner.
 Fill 7 quart jars, screw on lids and place in canner.
-Cover about 1 inc above lids.
-Boil for 15 minutes.
+Cover about 1 inch above lids with water.
+Boil for 20 minutes.
 Cool and check the seals before you store.
 I like to keep my jars out on the counter for 24 hours to make sure they really have sealed before I store them away.

 This is the first time I have done this so I am only going on what others say here but evidently this should last at least 12 months – if it gets the chance that is.
 It is so good that I am not sure it will last until Christmas.